21 Top-Rated Things to Do in Port St. Lucie, FL

 A 70,000-square-foot fun zone, Superplay USA boasts everything you'd dream of in an entertainment center.
 Want to bowl?
 They've got multiple lanes.
 Crave a laser tag battle?
 You can do that, too.
 How about a place to practice your swing?
 Their batting cages will more than suffice!

 Did we mention the giant arcade?
 Told you there'd be trouble when it comes time to leave.

 Address: 1600 North West Courtyard Circle, Port St. Lucie, Florida

 Where to Stay in Port St. Lucie for Sightseeing

 - Another option in this price range is the Hampton Inn & Suites Port St. Lucie, West.
-The family-friendly hotel offers cozy rooms, with crisp white linens on beds, and amenities like microwaves.
+This family-friendly hotel offers cozy rooms with crisp white linens on beds, and amenities like microwaves.
 They are also soundproofed.
 Away from the rooms, you'll find a swimming pool, 24-hour front desk, workout room, gift shop, and a free morning breakfast.
 Parking is also complimentary.